sjackson0109/camera-tray-app/README.md

 - Verify the Url and ensure it includes the correct port and path for the camera feed.
 - Check the camera's user manual or online support for the correct RTSP/HTTP paths.
 ### Error Loading Configuration:
-- Ensure the camera.config file exists and is a correctly formatted JSON file - see [JSON Configuration File](###%20JSON%20Configuration%20File) above.
+- Ensure the cameras.config file exists and is a correctly formatted JSON file - see [JSON Configuration File](###%20JSON%20Configuration%20File) above.

 ### Request for feedback